eif-courses/hlabgen/experiments/out/NewsAPI/tasks.md

 # Lab Tasks

-1. Implement secure authentication with JWT for the API.
+1. **Implement secure authentication with JWT**: Create a middleware to handle JWT authentication for the API endpoints.

-2. Add transactional order processing or workflow logic for article submissions.
+2. **Add transactional order processing or workflow logic**: Implement a workflow for article approval before publishing.

-3. Implement complex search with filters and relations for articles, categories, and authors.
+3. **Implement complex search with filters and relations**: Create a search endpoint that allows filtering articles by category and author.